-Prior to 2011 the composting methodology only used waste reported as management method 'CP' (composted).
-In 2011 biological treatment (BT) of 20 01 08 (kitchen and canteen waste, 1,967 tonnes) by specific AD/IVC sites was included in final composting reporting.
+Prior to 2011 the organics recycling methodology only used waste reported as management method 'CP' (composted).
+In 2011 biological treatment (BT) of 20 01 08 (kitchen and canteen waste, 1,967 tonnes) by specific AD/IVC sites was included in final organics recycling reporting.

-For 2012 we included all the wastes reported as biological treatment by the same AD/IVC sites.
-The use of specific AD/IVC sites will ensure other forms of biological treatment (e.g. types of sewage sludge treatment) are excluded from compost reporting.
-A total of 116.3 thousand tonnes was reported for BT, of which 93.2 thousand tonnes was judged suitable for reporting and 22.2 thousand tonnes unsuitable.
-The five largest waste types (by tonnes) deemed suitable are shown in Table 6 below.
+For 2013 we included all the wastes reported as biological treatment by the same AD/IVC sites.
+The use of specific AD/IVC sites will ensure other forms of biological treatment (e.g. types of sewage sludge treatment) are excluded from reporting.
+A total of 124.3 thousand tonnes was reported for BT.
+The five largest waste types (by tonnes) deemed suitable are shown in Table 7 below.
 Wastes from food processing and manufacture and agriculture dominate.
-The wastes judged unsuitable and excluded from the final data were 21.5 thousand tonnes of 19 07 03 (landfill leachate) and 718 tonnes of 19 12 12 (other wastes form mechanical treatment).

-EWC Code EWC Description Tonnes 20 01 08 Kitchen and canteen waste 28,181 02 02 04 Sludges from on-site effluent treatment 22,220 02 01 06 Animal faeces, urine and manure 12,717 02 06 01 Baking and confectionary waste 9,577 02 02 03 Meat, fish and other animal processing waste 5,038
+EWC Code EWC Description Tonnes 20 01 08 Kitchen and canteen waste 48,121 02 02 04 Sludges from on-site effluent treatment 17,929 02 01 06 Animal faeces, urine and manure 15,177 19 07 03 Landfill leachate not containing dangerous substances 9,577 02 02 03 Meat, fish and other animal processing waste 7,534